ds-wizard/bh2023-report/paper.md

 ## Aligning Knowledge Model

 During the reevaluation of the mapping process, the knowledge model underwent iterative refinement through collaborative discussions within a broader group.
-Notably, improvements were made to the formulation of certain questions, exemplified by the adoption of a *list question* approach.
-This departure from requiring a list of items in a single field, presented as a string with commas, contributes to a more user-friendly and versatile design.
+Notably, improvements were made to the formulation of certain questions, exemplified by the adoption of a *list question* structure, as opposed to a single-field of items separated with commas.
+This decision has led to a design that is more user-friendly and versatile, while also reducing the likelihood of input errors.

 The collaborative discussions also served as a platform for addressing additional issues that emerged, sparking further enhancements to the knowledge model.
 An instance of such refinement involved diversifying the available versioning schemes.

-Initially, the questions exclusively endorsed [Semantic Versioning (SemVer)][semver], overlooking alternative and often more fitting schemes such as [Calendar Versioning (CalVer)][calver].
+The collaborative discussions also served as a platform to address other issues, which led to further improvements in the knowledge model.
+One specific improvement was the expansion of choices for versioning schemes.
+Initially, the questions exclusively favoured [Semantic Versioning (SemVer)][semver], overlooking alternative and often more fitting schemes such as [Calendar Versioning (CalVer)][calver].
 This realization prompted a broader consideration of versioning practices, enriching the knowledge model's adaptability to diverse development scenarios and preferences.

-## Suggestions for maDMPs
+## Suggestions for maSMPs

 Despite the substantial updates made to the knowledge model during the BioHackathon, there remain several crucial steps yet to be taken for the continuous enhancement of maSMPs.
 Notably, the following suggestions have been identified as key areas for improvement:

 1. **Alignment with CodeMeta**: A priority lies in aligning maSMPs more closely with [CodeMeta][codemeta], a widely adopted standard for machine-readable (research) software metadata.
-This alignment ensures a seamless integration of maSMPs into the broader ecosystem of machine-readable software metadata, fostering interoperability and standardized representation.
+This alignment ensures a seamless integration of maSMPs into the broader ecosystem of machine-readable software metadata, avoiding a proliferation of different formats and fostering interoperability and standardized representation.

 2. **Contributor Alignment with CITATION.cff**: To streamline the contribution process, aligning maSMPs with [CITATION.cff][cff] is recommended.
 Given the widespread usage of CITATION.cff, this alignment facilitates a more standardized and widely accepted approach to acknowledging contributors, thus enhancing the overall transparency and attribution of contributions.